nkdAgility/azure-devops-migration-tools/docs/configuration.md

 ### ReflectedWorkItemIDFieldName

 This is the field that will be used to store the state for the migration .
 See [Server Configuration](server-configuration.md)

+### CommonEnrichersConfig

+This configuration allows to set the configuration for some enrichers at the global level, and the configuration can then be re-used in processors.
+Currently supported only by `TfsNodeStructureOption`, to be re-used in `WorkItemMigrationConfig` and `TestPlansAndSuitesMigrationConfig`.

 ### WorkItemMigrationConfig
 You can specify BasePaths for Areas/Iterations to migrate.
 The area/iteration has to start with that string to be eligible for migration.